 As the PM, it’s your job to clearly define the problem you are solving and keep the scope within reason to solve the problem effectively.
 To do this, you need to listen to all the great ideas, but prioritize only the ideas that solve the problem best.

 Ideas that don’t relate to the problem being solved are a distraction and should not be in your team backlog.
-They aren’t necessarily bad ideas, but solve a different problem and require a different project or product entirely.
+They aren’t necessarily bad ideas, but solve a different problem and require a different project or product entirely.2.
+Reserve 20% of your team capacity for various improvements after each sprint

 Constantly shipping, learning, and improving are the keys to an effective agile process.
 After each sprint and demo, there will be things you want to change in the product.
 It’s important to anticipate these changes, so they don’t happen unexpectedly and detour your project plan and timeline.

 When you are scoping and planning your project, your SCRUM master or engineering manager should reserve 20% of team capacity for the improvements you’ll want to make.
-This will help you reflect on your initial scoping and requirements so you don’t oversubscribe the team in the development process.
+This will help you reflect on your initial scoping and requirements so you don’t oversubscribe the team in the development process.3.
+Cut scope wherever there is ambiguity

 The scope and plan of the project should be crystal clear to everyone on the team.
 For features that aren’t clear to more than two team members, it’s best to cut the scope and focus on what’s clear at the given point in time.
 Learnings generated in the sprint can inform the next set of features and improvements.

 In other words, take small steps and move faster toward the next step.
-This also helps improve efficiency as less time is wasted explaining features that may or may not be needed right now, at the expense progress on the current sprint plan with the clear tasks in scope.
+This also helps improve efficiency as less time is wasted explaining features that may or may not be needed right now, at the expense progress on the current sprint plan with the clear tasks in scope.4.
+Use the product (as much as possible)

 This one should be obvious, but always worth mentioning.
 If you don’t use your own product you’re not learning the right way.
 No one can stare at wireframes or JIRA tickets and truly understand how a product works: you need to use the product religiously in your day to day and assimilate what it’s like to be a customer of your product.